OK, so I've been trying to figure out how to say this for a while now.

 That kind of work asks for space.
 For unhurried mornings.
 For landscapes big enough that a family can actually move through them rather than just stand in front of them.

-Western North Carolina keeps handing me that.
+Western North Carolina gives me that.
 The apple orchards of Jeter Mountain Farm.
 The trails near Jump off Rock that open up into views that make people forget they're even in a session.
 The golden fields and old barns that sit quietly along the back roads of Mills River.
 The way the mountains hold the late light in a way that's somehow both gentler and more dramatic than anything I've shot before.
 My approach doesn't change.
 But the backdrop it gets to work against?
 That's expanding in ways I'm genuinely excited about.

 For My Long Island Families